 Getting to Know the Virtual Server

-Perhaps the best way to approach the virtual private server is the idea of a virtual machine.
+Perhaps the best way to approach the virtual server is the idea of a virtual machine.
 A VM allows you to run an emulation of a computer within your computer, drawing on the resources of the physical one – disk space, RAM, CPU, etc. This tactic allows you to run an entirely separate operating system (OS) solely for the purposes of the VM, even if its type and version of OS are identical to what’s on your hardware.

 Because you only are using a portion of the resources for the VM, you can have several of them running on one computer or server, as is common with hosting services.
 A hosting provider that offers VPS hosting has a vast number of physical servers that each contain multiple virtual machines.
 While demarcation and intrusion prevention within the physical machine is not a huge concern on your own PC, VPS hosts must have security safeguards in place to ensure isolation of each customer’s server.
 That’s why the terminology virtual private server is used – to denote the attention paid to privacy and the server programs that are typically loaded onto this type of VM.

-Strong Reasons for Adopting a VPS
+Strong Reasons for Adopting a Virtual Private Server

 Shared hosting, cloud hosting, and dedicated hosting are the three main alternatives to a VPS.